Dischingen

-Dischingen is a municipality in the district of Heidenheim in Baden-Württemberg in southern Germany.
+Dischingen (/de/) is a municipality in the district of Heidenheim in Baden-Württemberg in southern Germany.
 The municipality consists of several smaller villages that have been absorbed into Dischingen, Ballmertshofen, Demmingen, Dunstelkingen, Eglingen, Frickingen, and Trugenhofen.

 Demographics

 Dischingen has 4,484 inhabitants (as of January 18, 2007), of which 1,811 live in Dischingen with the rest in the surrounding communities.
 The total land area in the community is 78.06 km2, of which 6.68 km2 is buildings, 28.3 km2 is forest, 42.6 km2 is farm land and 0.48 km2 is water.

 History

 Dischingen is first mentioned in 1049.
 During the Middle Ages it belonged to the county of Dillingen.
 When the counts of Dillingen died out in 1258, the county was inherited by the House of Wittelsbach.
 Following the Landshut War of Succession, in 1505 Dischingen became part of the duchy of Palatinate-Neuburg (German: Pfalz-Neuburg).
 In 1734 the town became the property of the Princely House of Thurn and Taxis.
 During the German Mediatisation Dischingen became part of Bavaria, though a few years later, in 1810, it became part of Württemberg.